djosh34/djoshcoin/README.md

 I want to be clear that Djoshcoin is not meant to be an premine.
 To mine this coin right now, you should clone the repository, build it and run setgenerate true.

+Please add your node to the node list as an pull request.

 What is Djoshcoin?
 ----------------